tailwindlabs/tailwindcss.com/source/docs/customizing-colors.blade.md

 }
 ```

-You could even define these colors using CSS custom properties (variables) to make it easy to switch themes on the client:
+You could even define these colors using CSS custom properties (variables) to make it possible to switch themes on the client:

 ```js
 // tailwind.config.js